Spicy Persian Pickles (Torshi Bandari)

 Making torshi must be an ancient method of preserving vegetables and fruit.
-The Persian word torshi means “sour” and was borrowed in many languages including Albanian, Bulgarian, Croatian, Egyptian Arabic and Greek most probably in Ottoman times through Turkish tursu (pronounced turshu).
+The Persian word torshi means “sour”.
+This word was borrowed in many languages including Albanian, Bulgarian, Croatian, Egyptian Arabic and Greek most probably in Ottoman times through Turkish turşu (pronounced turshu).

 The most important point in making torshi is to make sure all the ingredients are of the highest quality, washed well and air dried for at least half a day so there’s no moisture when they are mixed with vinegar.
 Any moisture will result in dilution of the vinegar and the torshi will go off quickly.
 To avoid that drain the chopped vegetables and spread them on clean tea towels and allow to dry before using.

 Iranians also often make a different type of pickles, that is, brined (lacto-fermented) pickles called shoor in Persian.
 In this type of pickles there’s no vinegar or very little of it and the pickling process is aided by the addition of a salty brine.
 My Hot and Garlicky Fermented Red Cabbage Pickle recipe is a very easy one and makes delicious pickles you can enjoy with many cooked dishes and in salads and sandwiches.

 - 1 large carrot